“Pay attention to the intricate patterns of your existence that you take for granted.”

-To help her with chronic allergies, I had been giving her an antihistamine once, then twice a day.
-But the dose was too much for her and she developed diarrhea.
+To help Livvy with chronic allergies, I had been giving her an antihistamine once, then twice a day.
+But the dose was too much and she developed diarrhea.
 I recognized the guilt only after I had begun to get angry with my hubby for questioning my handling of the condition.

 OUR PATTERNS TOGETHER

 Our occasional negative pattern as a couple is: I want to make meaning of a difficult emotion and he sees a problem that needs a solution.
 I want a listening, caring, empathetic ear and he wants the difficult moment to be resolved.
 He wants to hear how things are working and he has faith that if you stick with what is known about the situation, you will come to a rational conclusion.
 Pushed to respond when I challenge him, he may raise his voice and tighten his expression, easily intimidating me.
 My pattern in the past has been to avoid difficult emotions-do busywork, organize something or withdraw-play games, binge watch TV.
 When I felt unsure with the difficult emotion arising about the dog, I went to my default response-stay logical, fight back and then leave, sullen and withdrawn.

 Once I recognized my outdated pattern, like a mouse in a maze who just ran into another wall, I stopped and realized I was going in the wrong direction.
 I headed back into vulnerable territory and admitted I was feeling bad and wanted him to understand those feelings.
 I didn’t need a solution, I needed a shoulder to cry on, another heart to share the burden of distress I felt in harming my little dog.